quickbrownfox/twitter-convowall/README.md

 * _urls_ - an array containing all URLs found in the tweet text
 * _from_user_ - the Twitter username of the tweet's sender
 * _id_str_ - string containing tweet id from Twitter Search API
 * _oembed_ - am object containing output from [Embedly](https//github.com/embedly/embedly-jquery) or an empty object, if no embeds found.
-Currently, only the first link present in the Tweet is passed to Embedly.
+Only the first link present in the Tweet is passed to Embedly.

         Object {
             provider_url: "http://twitpic.com"